alielw/APS-NGS-day2-PM/README.md

         cp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts /fastdata/$USER/DE/

+* We need to merge the read counts across samples so we have one file with all the read counts.

+        python script.py merged_readcounts.txt

 * The downstream analyses we will perform next in R on the desktop.
-Copy the read count folder onto your desktop.
+Copy the merged read count file onto your desktop.

         cd Desktop

-        scp -r /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts .
+        scp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/htseqCounts/merged_readcounts.txt .

 ## 2. Normalisation of gene expression